-This halibut crudo with avocado crema and yuzo kosho is one of our favorite dishes to serve dinner guests as an intro before the meal.
+Halibut crudo, nestled in an avocado crema spiked with yuzo kosho, is one of our favorite small dishes to serve before a meal.
 It hits all the right notes for an appetizer, salty and savory, with that lingering peppery kick from the yuzo kosho.
 We like to change things up a bit and open a bottle of sake to pair with this dish, especially one with ample acidity and minerality (see our tasting notes below).

-We’ve seen California Halibut in the fish cases of Guss’s Community Market, Bi-Rite Markets and a few other places as well lately, and also on the Instagram feeds of local commercial fishermen, so you shouldn’t have to look very far to find some.
-California halibut is technically a small flounder, it typically weighs 6 to 30 pounds, but a flat fish all the same.
-It’s ideal for this recipe because the filets are much thinner than the Pacific (Alaskan) halibut which can reach a maximum length of nine feet and maximum weight of 500 pounds.Print
+We’ve seen California Halibut in the fish cases of Guss’s Community Market, Bi-Rite Markets, and a few other places as well lately, including the Instagram feeds of local commercial fishermen, so you shouldn’t have to look very far to find some.
+California halibut is technically a small flounder, it typically weighs 6 to 30 pounds, but a flatfish all the same.
+It’s ideal for this recipe because the filets are much thinner than the Pacific (Alaskan) halibut which can reach a maximum length of nine feet and a maximum weight of 500 pounds.Print

 This recipe uses a technique we’ve been following for years and that we first read about in an article by Tara Duggan for the SF Chronicle on Sylvan Brackett, chef and owner of Izakaya Rintaro.
 We lightly season fish fillets with a dusting (not a shower) of salt and wrap in paper towels for an hour or two before preparing.
 Salt draws out excess moisture and really firms up the flesh.
 This method works especially well with cod or halibut.
 Plus we’re using one of our favorite ingredients when it comes to white-fleshed fish like halibut, yuzo kosho, the fiery-hot fermented condiment of chiles, zest, and salt that you might find surreptitiously adorning the finest selection of nigiri at your local sushi spot.